hyperledger-archives/indy-sdk/doc/design/wallet/wallet-design.md

 * Allow plugging of different storages with native OpenSSL style object-oriented C interface for.
   Try to avoid unnecessary json and re-allocation.
 * Allow efficient and flexible search for entities with pagination support.
-* Expose public API to store application specific data into the wallet.This API shouldn't have an access to secrets stored by libindy.
+* Expose public API to store application specific data into the wallet.
+This API shouldn't have an access to secrets stored by libindy.

 ## Wallet Components